 The sensitivity training meaning centers on fostering understanding, empathy, and respect in the workplace.
 It aims to reduce unconscious biases and discriminatory behaviors, promoting inclusivity and effective communication among colleagues.

-This type of training helps organizations build an inclusive work culture, and a more resilient team.
+This type of training helps organizations build an inclusive work culture, and a more resilient team, while focusing on different diversity and inclusion training topics.

 Why Is Understanding Sensitivity Training Important for HR, Business Owners, and Team Leaders?